veeto

 Summary

-Senator Allen's California Combating Auto Retail Scams (CARS) Act establishes comprehensive consumer protections for vehicle purchases and leases while implementing new requirements for motor vehicle dealers.
-The legislation mandates a three-business-day right to cancel used vehicle transactions under $48,000 and prohibits dealers from charging for add-on products or services that do not benefit consumers.
+Senator Allen's California Combating Auto Retail Scams (CARS) Act establishes new consumer protections for vehicle purchases and leases while reforming dealer disclosure requirements and sales practices.
+The legislation mandates a three-day right to cancel used vehicle purchases under $50,000, requires clear disclosure of add-on products and total pricing, and prohibits dealers from charging for unnecessary add-on services.

 40% progression